Dibanana/My-Moments-Hero/DIRECTIONS FOR ALL PRODUCTION ROLES.md

 I want something simple and comfortable.
 Childlike, if possible, with a single article of clothing having vibrant colors to stand out.

-At this stage I havent figured out who the main character is.
-Only a generic outline.
-I want you to bring the topic up when you're ready.

-Boy, Girl, Robot Alien Vending Machine.
-Flip a coin and move forward.
+The main character is a young girl.
+I haven't yet decided her attributes but that's the best I got right now.
 Just make sure that the character seems approachable and friendly.
 Best I can provide for a description is just some generic emotional traits that will likely last until production phase.
 **Happy-Go-Lucky|Naive|Bubbly|Energetic|Youthful|Kindhearted**